arrpak/Master-in-Data-Science-1/README.md

 # KSchool Master in Data Science

-Repository of exercises and projects
+Repository of exercises and projects of Kschool Master